anandkumar7722/EcoSnap-v4/README.md

     -   Start a container based on this image.
     -   Mount your local project directory into the container, so code changes are reflected.
     -   Forward port 9002 from the container to your host machine.
+    -   Use environment variables from the `.env` file.

 2.  **Access the application**:
     Open your browser and navigate to `http://localhost:9002`.